Ron Rivera: Washington Redskins / Football Team / Commanders (2020–2023)

-During the 2022 offseason, Carson Wentz was traded to the team with Rivera publicly stating he was directly responsible for the move in order for Wentz to be his new starting quarterback.
-Following Week 6 and a 2-4 record, Rivera named Heinicke as his starter again due to Wentz being placed on injured reserve.
-Despite Heinicke managing to keep the Commanders in playoff contention with five wins, three losses and one tie, and needing to win the last two remaining games of the regular season in order to make the playoffs, Rivera benched him in favor of Wentz ahead of Week 17.
-The Commanders would lose in Week 17 against the Cleveland Browns and Rivera was widely criticized for his post-game interview where he showed a lack of awareness that the team's loss would result in the Commanders being eliminated from playoff contention.
-Despite Wentz being the primary reason for the loss with a dreadful performance, Rivera stated he did not regret his decision to switch starting quarterbacks.
-With the 2022 regular season over, Rivera fired Scott Turner later hiring Eric Bieniemy as his new offensive coordinator and assistant head coach.
+During the 2022 offseason, Carson Wentz was traded to the team with Rivera publicly stating that he was directly responsible for the move in order for Wentz to be his new starting quarterback.
+Following Week 6 and a 2–4 record, Rivera named Heinicke as his starter again due to Wentz being placed on injured reserve.
+Despite Heinicke managing to keep the Commanders in playoff contention with five wins, three losses, and a tie, and needing to win the last two remaining games of the regular season in order to make the playoffs, Rivera benched him in favor of Wentz ahead of Week 17.
+The Commanders lost to the Cleveland Browns in Week 17, and Rivera was widely criticized for his post-game interview where he showed a lack of awareness that a Vikings loss to the Packers would result in the Commanders being eliminated from playoff contention.
+The team finished the season last in the NFC East with an 8–8–1 record.